50 Short Games

 50 Short Games is a 2014 video game by Irish independent developer Stephen Gillmurphy, under the name thecatamites.
-As described by the title, 50 Short Games is a compilation of short-form interactive games, often experimental and avant-garde in nature.
+As described by the title, 50 Short Games is a compilation of short-form interactive games, most being experimental and avant-garde in nature.
 Gillmurphy produced one game per day for the compilation for several months in late 2013.
 50 Short Games received positive attention from critics for its unusual format and novel method of creation, and was showcased at Apexart as part of an exhibition in 2019.